FULL-TIME POST-SECONDARY TUITION FEES

 |Athletic Centre Expansion fee:||$172.23|

 * All fees must be paid by the due date indicated on your fee statement.
 You may choose to opt out of the health and dental plans.
-For more information on opting out please visit the Student Association website.
+For more information on opting out please visit Durham College Students Inc. website.
 Opt-out forms are available at the Student Centre with proof of medical coverage.

 For certain programs, the college may levy a fee over and above tuition and compulsory ancillary fees for learning materials and supplies.
 The cost of those will be included on your fees statement.

-You will be assessed for additional tuition fees for each course taken in excess of the normal full-time load for your program level.
+You may be assessed for additional tuition fees for each course hour taken in excess of the normal full-time load for your program level.
+It is recommended that you speak to your student advisor before you add or drop courses.

 |Late payment fee:||$150.00|